Advice for Starting a Podcast

 - Either an email address or a form

 I’ll say some technical things later, but there isn’t a clearly best or easiest way to set up a site like this.
-Even drag-and-drop-style website builders are very good these days and likely more than enough for starting out.
+Drag-and-drop-style website builders are very good these days and likely more than enough for starting out.

 You’ll want to take some time to design a logo.
 No paid software required — something like Figma should be fine.
 The key here is that you’re designing for a 2cm×2cm square: keep it simple and recognisable while squinting.
 Just text is fine.

 The most useful social media account to have is Twitter.
-Pick up the shortest + most memorable username associated with your podcast name as soon as possible.
+Pick up the shortest and most memorable username associated with your podcast name as soon as possible.

 We are still slowly learning the importance of gathering and acting on feedback.

 At minimum, you want to set up an obvious means by which people can give constructive feedback if and when they want to.
 So at least list an email address on your website.
 The option of anonymity makes critical feedback easier to solicit.
-Google forms work fine.
+Google forms work fine, but I really love and recommend Tally Forms.

 In general, it’s hard to perfectly predict the demographics of the audience that you eventually get.
 And if your show ends up being useful or enjoyable for people, sometimes this is for reasons that you didn’t perfectly anticipate.
 Just because you didn’t invent those reasons doesn’t mean you shouldn’t lean into them once you learn about them through feedback.